FAQs For Horse Coverages

 15. I've heard that if a Loss of Use claim is paid, the company can take the horse, is this true?

 There is a provision in the Loss of Use coverage wording that gives the company the authority to take possession of a horse in the event a Loss of Use claim is paid.
 This is not a common occurrence but is necessary to prevent fraud.
+Typically, the company would work with you to determine the horse's residual value (the value of the horse in the condition it is in after the injury) and that amount would be deducted from the Loss of Use payout so that you would keep your horse.

 top